electro-framework/interop/Interfaces/Http/RouterInterface.md

 ##### Request handlers' execution flow

-Handlers (or middleware) are executed sequentally, but only if each Handlers calls the provided "next" argument.
+Handlers (or middleware) are executed sequentally, but only if each handler calls the provided "next" argument.

-When a Handler does not call the "next" argument, the router immediately returns the response to the previous route/middleware (even if the curent middleware returns nothing).
+When a handler does not call the "next" argument, the router immediately returns the response to the previous route/middleware (even if the curent middleware returns nothing).

 Inside a Handler function, the router instance is mutated to reflect the current request and response at the point.
 So, you don't need to call `$router->with()`, you can just `use ($router)` on the Handler function.